transmissions11/solcurity/README.md

 - `C46` - Expressions passed to logical/comparsion operators (`&&`/`||`/`>=`/`==`/etc) should not have side-effects.
 - `C47` - When incrementing/decrementing a value, use `++`/`--` respectively to be explicit.
 - `C48` - Wherever arithmetic operations are performed that could result in precision loss, ensure it benefits the right actors in the system, and document it with comments.
+- `C49` - Document the reason why a reentrancy lock is necessary whenever it's used with an inline or `@dev` natspec comment.

 ## External Calls